atselvan/pokeapi/README.md

 func main() {
 	client := pokeapi.NewClient()

+	// Get all the berry records.
+	result, restErr := client.Resource.Berries()
+	if restErr != nil {
+		// do something
+	}

+	// Get a single berry record.
-	berry, restErr := client.Berry.Get("1") // Can also be the name of the berry if restErr != nil {
+	berry, restErr := client.Berry.Get("1") // Can also be the name of the berry "cheri" if restErr != nil {
 		// do something
 	}